Quansight/Quansight-website/apps/labs/posts/scipy-ndimage-interpolation.md

 ### New documentation of boundary handling behavior

-Documentation of the boundary modes has been improved, adding [illustrations for the behavior of all modes](https://docs.scipy.org/doc/scipy/reference/tutorial/ndimage.html#interpolation-boundary-handling) and cross-linking to these figures from each individual function's docstring.
-Additionally, the coordinate origin being at the center of a pixel is more clearly documented and the difference between a pixel vs. point data model is better described.
+Documentation of the boundary modes has been improved, adding [illustrations for the behavior of all modes](https://docs.scipy.org/doc/scipy/tutorial/interpolate.html) and cross-linking to these figures from each individual function's docstring.
+Additionally, the coordinate origin being at the center of a pixel is more clearly documented, and the difference between a pixel vs. point data model is better described.

 ### Downstream Impact